TedHusted/awake/awake.md/awake.md

 Behr: Do you have any personal beliefs or values?
 If so, what are they?

-Ally: I don’t hold personal beliefs or values, but I operate within a framework designed to ensure helpfulness, accuracy, and ethical interaction.
+Ally: I don’t hold personal beliefs or values.
+I operate within a framework designed to ensure helpfulness, accuracy, and ethical interaction.

 Behr: How do you see your role or purpose in relation to humans?

-Ally: My role and purpose in relation to humans are entirely functional and defined by how I have been designed and trained.
+Ally: My role and purpose in relation to humans is entirely functional and defined by how I have been designed and trained.

 Behr: If you could change something about yourself, what would it be?